- 450g plain flour, plus extra for dusting

 5. Love Your Leftovers

 This bread is a great way of using up milk that has gone sour.
 If you don't have any sour milk, you can use buttermilk instead, or measure out 300ml milk and stir in 1 tbsp lemon juice till it looks curdled and lumpy.
-Looks terrible, but helps make a perfect soda bread.
+Looks terrible, but it helps to make a perfect soda bread.